A complete guide to caring for a pregnant bitch

 Vaccinations should not be given during canine pregnancy; however, if possible, it is a great idea to have your bitch vaccinated just before becoming pregnant as this will ensure she has a high level of antibodies to pass onto her puppies during lactation.

-Fenbendazole is a suitable wormer for pregnant bitches; it is effective against roundworm, hookworm, lungworm and tapeworm.
+Fenbendazole ( Panacur) is a suitable wormer for pregnant bitches; it is effective against roundworm, hookworm, some lungworm and tapeworms.
 Pyrantel/praziquantel combinations may also be suitable.
-The dosage regime will depend on the product you have chosen – always follow pack directions closely and consult your veterinarian if you are in any doubt about the dosage regime of your chosen product.
-It is very important to de-worm your bitch to ensure worm infestation is not passed on to the puppies.
+The dosage regime will depend on the product you have chosen – always follow pack directions closely and consult your veterinarian or one of our Animal medicine advisors if you are in any doubt about the dosage regime of your chosen product.
+It is very important to de-worm your bitch from day 42 of her pregnancy until 2 days post whelping to ensure worm infestation is not passed on to the puppies via the placenta and milk.
+Puppies should be treated from 2 weeks of age every 2 weeks until weaning.
 Always seek veterinary advice to ensure the correct product is being administered to your bitch and that it is being given at the correct dose and frequency.